 References

 - Eli Lilly.
-Managing possible side effects with Zepbound.
-Source
+Managing possible side effects with Zepbound. zepbound.lilly.com

-- Jastreboff AM, et al. Tirzepatide once weekly for obesity.
-New England Journal of Medicine.
+- Jastreboff AM, et al. Tirzepatide Once Weekly for the Treatment of Obesity (SURMOUNT-1).
+NEJM.
 2022.
 PubMed

 Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Zepbound is a prescription medication with potential risks and interactions.
 Always follow your prescriber’s instructions and seek urgent care for severe symptoms.